 32. Post your trade show schedule on your website with a link to sign up for appointments

 45. Giveaway something useful to your target audience

 46. Have a contest for attendees in your booth

-After reading the list of 100, here’s a few more tips I would add:
+After reading the list of 100, here are a few more tips I would add:

 - Follow-up quickly after the event.
-Think about your follow-up process before the event happens not afterwards.
+Think about your follow-up process before the event happens not afterward.

 - Create event follow-up content pieces, talking points and email templates for your sales team to use to add value and continue the conversation in a relevant way rather than “pitching” everybody.

-- See the event as a conversation (or conversation starter) not a acampaign.
+- See the event as a conversation (or conversation starter), not a campaign.
 Don’t stop the dialog.
 Brainstorm ways you can keep the dialog going.

 What other tips would you add to this list?